STRING QUARTET NO. 2

 In some ways, String Quartet No. 2 is similar to my String Quartet No. 1: the five movements are stylistically diverse, I use a few snippets of pre-existing music, and the music, while idiomatic, is technically demanding.
-As with my first quartet, this work explores technical and aesthetic ideas I didn’t have t chance to explore in other works.
+As with my first quartet, this work explores technical and aesthetic ideas I didn’t have a chance to explore in other works.

-The second movement, Rigor Mortis, is inspired by a comic strip by David Lynch that ran in newspapers for many years.
-In this strip, Lynch sketched a stressed-out, black dog, looking very mean and almost buzzing with anger; it looked like it was about to explode.
-Every strip began with an accompanying paragraph that read, "The dog who is so angry he cannot move.
+The second movement, Rigor Mortis, is inspired by a comic strip by David Lynch that newspapers ran for many years.
+In this strip, Lynch sketched a stressed-out, pitch-black dog, looking very mean and almost buzzing with anger; it looked like it was about to explode.
+Every strip began with an accompanying paragraph that read, “The dog who is so angry he cannot move.
 He cannot eat.
 He cannot sleep.
 He can just barely growl.
 Bound so tightly with tension and anger, he approaches the state of rigor mortis.”
 This made me envision musicians playing with such ferocity and tension that the music seems to eventually cancel itself out, anger imploding in on itself.
 The movement begins with loud barking, represented by scratch tones on the strings.
 It then moves to a section representing the insane, growling dog running in circles.
 Next, there is a section inspired by some of the philosophical sentences Lynch used in this comic strip series.
 Then we hear the dog barking again, but he hears a familiar theme reminding him of his long lost love, so he simmers down for a bit.
 However, he soon remembers his predicament and becomes angry again.
 The movement ends with more furious barking: he is overcome by distilled tension, imploding inward with a final, loud, buzzing unison tremolo.

-The final movement, Collage, is similar the the first movement in that it is inspired by the visual arts, and specifically, collage painting and works by surrealists.
+The final movement, Collage, is similar to the first movement in that it is inspired by the visual arts, and specifically, collage painting and works by surrealists.
 Many themes from the first four movements are brought together in this odd-metered movement.

 String Quartet No. 2 commissioned by J. K. Billman and is written for and dedicated to the Euclid Quartet.